rackerlabs/support-how-to/content/rackspace-email/enable-or-disable-two-factor-authentication-for-administrators.md

 This article describes how to enable two-factor authentication for Cloud Office Control Panel administrators.

-**Important:** Enrollment in Multi-Factor Authentication for Control Panel access is mandatory starting on March 31st, 2020.
+**Important:** Starting on March 31, 2020, enrollment in Multi-Factor Authentication for Control Panel access will be mandatory.

 ### Prerequisites